jborjon/jborjon.github.io/about-page-notes.md

 ## Overview

+Main focus: how you solve a problem for the customer.

 Connect by creating a story---start with *why*.
 Usually, you tell your journey from struggle to success.
 Storytelling boosts conversion rates.
 Avoid self-praise.